Moonbase59/makethumbsf6/README.md

 * `xl` — responsive images for extra-large screens (1920w)

-### What’s new in version 0.9.3?
+### What’s new in version 0.9.4?

-* Cleaned up lightbox »share« links so no »mixed content« warnings anymore.

-* Added some documentation on how to [install/update ImageMagick and exiftool](#installationupdate-of-imagemagickexiftool).

-* Added a shameless PITCHME.md with [some slides](https://gitpitch.com/Moonbase59/makethumbsf6/master). :-)
+* Sample page: No caption texts anymore for thumbnails.

+* Sample page: Added a little styling to the thumbnails, just to show how.

 **What else is new?** See the [changelog](#changelog-of-sorts).
 Or check out the auto-generated [sample page](http://kaufen-ist-toll.de/demos/mkthumbsf6/sample-gallery/).